patjoly/geo-fit/README.md

 - fetch()

     reads a message in the .FIT file, and returns `1` on success, or `undef` on failure or EOF.

+    If a data message callback is registered, `fetch()` will return the value returned by the callback.
+It is therefore important to define explicit return statements and values in any callback (this includes returning true if that is the desired outcome after `fetch()`).

 - error()